Approved by the Online Special General Assembly of ASSITEJ, January 2023

 10.3.6 The Executive Committee will submit a working plan of activities to the General Assembly.
 It manages the affairs of the Association between the meetings of the General Assembly and carries out the decisions of the General Assembly.
 The Executive Committee will remain in office for the period between one General Assembly and the next, which will be three years or thereabouts, at which time its members shall be eligible for re-election.

-10.3.7 The Executive Committee will accept or reject new applications for membership made to the Secretary General.
+10.3.7 The Executive Committee will accept or reject new applications for membership or affiliation made to the Secretary General.
 A rejection may be appealed by the applicant at the next General Assembly.

 10.3.8 The Executive Committee will give guidance to parties submitting bids for ASSITEJ Artistic Gatherings/the World Congress, in order to give them the opportunity to strengthen their bids prior to the next General Assembly.
 The Executive Committee has the right to not take into consideration any proposals, which do not meet the requirements described in the bid document.

 10.3.9 The budget is administered by the Executive Committee according to a working plan established by the General Assembly.